North Ayrshire Council provides free school transport when your child is enrolled in their catchment school but:

 Complaints procedure

 If you have any concerns or complaints about the provision of free school transport, please contact your child's school.
-Complaint details will be recorded and submitted online to SPT for investigation.
-Parent/carers may also complain directly to SPT in writing.
+A complaints email will be completed by the school and sent to SPT to investigate.
+Parent/carers may also complain directly to SPT in writing or by emailing SPT at school.transport@spt.co.uk.